 Day 2 and Day 3 both have students expanding on their knowledge of goods and services.
 Since kids always love playing games, it is a great way to help them learn.
 The Needs and Wants board is a fun partner game where students try to cover up all their items.
 The catch . . . they can only cover an item when it matches the need or wants category they landed on.

-Another class favorite is the cut and paste shopping bag activity.
-Here students will color and cut out a variety of items.
-They must classify them as a need or want before gluing them to the correct bag.
+Another class favorite is the cut-and-paste shopping bag activity.
+Here, students will color and cut out a variety of items.
+They must classify them as a need or a want before gluing them to the correct bag.
 Wouldn't it be eye-opening if this is how items we buy were actually bagged?
 All the needs in one bag and all the wants in another.
 This categorizing activity is a great way to check for understanding.

 Financial Literacy Unit: Earning and Using Money